zilliztech/zdoc/docs/tutorials/limits-and-restrictions/limits.md

 ## Backup on Console{#backup-on-console}

-Zilliz Cloud provides free storage for backup snapshots for up to 30 days.
+Backup snapshots can be retained for up to 30 days.
+For more information about the backup costs, please refer to [Understand Cost](./understand-cost#backup-costs).

 ## Restore on Console{#restore-on-console}